 Arrange a meeting with all panel participants.
 If streaming live from a venue, make sure all lighting, microphones, and furniture work with the panel aesthetic.

-Since panelists are streaming from individual locations, ensure their background and lighting are not distracting and that their technology functions properly within the platform.
-Panelists should have headphones and mics to ensure the best audio quality.
+Since panelists are streaming from individual locations, ensure their background and lighting are not distracting and that their technology functions appropriately within the platform.
+Panelists should have headphones and mics to provide the best audio quality.

 Organize Audience Question-And-Answer Session

 Utilize a live private chat function within your event platform to allow live audience members to send questions discreetly.
-This allows you and the moderator to screen questions and pose the ones you feel add to the discussion.
+This allows you and the moderator to screen questions and pose those you feel add to the discussion.

-The Dos And Don’t Of A Great Panel Discussion
+The Do's And Don’ts Of A Great Panel Discussion

 Once the discussion is underway, take notes on what works and what doesn’t.
 This allows event planners to make informed decisions going forward.